Gift Cards, Frequently Asked Questions & Chef Bio

 Always the trend setter, Chef Mavro was an early adopter of Twitter Facebook and Instagram.
 He continues to post frequent personal observations and tips on these social media sites.
 Updates are also posted on the website blog and photos of food and travel on Pinterest.

-Bio Jeremy Shigekane, executive chef
+Bio Jeremy Shigekane, chef/owner

 In the early years of his career, Shigekane mentored with Brian Bistrong at the Ritz Carlton Half Moon Bay.
 On his advice, Shigekane moved to New York where he held positions of increasing responsibility at top restaurants including David Bouley’s highly-rated Bouley restaurant, Gray Kunz’s Café Gray, and the upper East Side Fulton Restaurant where he was sous chef.
 Then he returned to Honolulu where he was chef de cuisine of Hoku’s at The Kahala Resort.
 Next Shigekane was chef de cuisine of Chef Mavro restaurant from 2014-2015 followed by one year as executive sous chef of the Royal Hawaiian Hotel.
 In 2016, he returned to Chef Mavro where he continues to hold the responsibilities of executive chef.